Main fundraiser photo

 Donation protected

 Hi there, my name is Jordan Powell, the Artistic Producer of The Archive: New Works by Black Women.
-First of all thank you for giving me moments of your time to learn more about my project!
+First of all thank you for giving me moments of your time to learn more about The Archive!
 I am a writer, director, producer, and poet.
 I graduated from NYU Tisch in 2022 but for as long as I can remember I have loved telling stories and making art in community.
 My work as a writer and director is to bring together Black women so we can, as a community, excavate our past and retell these stories through our bodies, voice that help us archive these stories.
 Through my art, I can learn more about my ancestors and use my art as a place to document and remember my people.

 The Archive: New Works by Black Women is a stage reading showcasing Black female playwrights and Black femme directors.
 The plays will tell the stories of these women and serve as the act of archiving them as we store them in our collective memory.
 The playwrights will meet with each other over the course of January and a quick rehearsal process with a director and actors.
 The Archive is a part of my long life mission to create an artistic space for Black femmes to practice their craft, share their stories, and be in community with each other.
 Black femme artists have to jump financial hurdles to even be in space to dream into their creativity.
 The Archive strives to create a safe and generative space for creativity through community building and peer to peer feedback by giving artists the resources to experiment.